git-ogawa/usbcamGUI/README.md

 ## `[Error] Input parameter is invalid !`
 This message is shown when the specified parameter is invalid.
 The reasons are mainly two.
 One is that a camera you use does not support change of the parameter.
 The other is that you need to set flag before changing the parameter.

-For logicool c270, the change of `exposure_absolute` does not work when `exposure_auto` set Aperture Priority mode.
-Turning mode to manual allow users to change the value of exposure_auto.
+For logicool c270, the change of `exposure_absolute` doesn't work when `exposure_auto` is set Aperture Priority mode.
+Turning mode to manual allow users to change the value of `exposure_absolute`.
 Therefore, you should try to adjust other parameters related to the specified ones.